rafaeleyng/dotfiles-extensions-mac/README.md

-# dotfiles-extension-personal
+# dotfiles-extensions-personal

-My personal extensions to my [dotfiles](https://github.com/rafaeleyng/dotfiles) project
+[extensions](https://github.com/rafaeleyng/dotfiles#extensions) for my [dotfiles](https://github.com/rafaeleyng/dotfiles) that are too situational to be in the main project